edera-dev/linux-kernel-oci/README.md

 # kernels

-Linux kernels for consumption by Krata, published to OCI
+krata guest kernels, built and published to OCI.